sean-gugler/DeathmazeFairPlay/README.md

 Literally one hour after I first published my work to github I coincidentally discovered Andy McFadden's excellent [disassembly listing](https://6502disassembly.com/a2-deathmaze/Deathmaze5000.html).
 From there I also discovered his tool SourceGen.
 I probably could have finished this project a few weeks sooner had I known about those.
 Oh well.

-Andy's copy of the game appears to exactly match the retail "Rev1" I have, except for one curiosity: his edition saves the game to Track 2 Sector F. This change is not present in "Rev2", it still saves to Track 3 Sector 0.
-Since Rev2 is clearly an official release, having changes that could only result from recompiling from source, I'm inclined to think Andy's edition is a fan hack of Rev1 made to protect the saved game against conflicts with the file storage area of the disk.
+Andy's copy of the game appears to exactly match the retail "Rev1" I have, except for one curiosity: his edition saves the game to Track 2 Sector F. This moves the saved game out of the file storage area of the disk, which protects it from being overwritten by other files.
+Since this change is not present in Rev2, which still saves to Track 3 Sector 0 same as Rev1, I'm inclined to think it is a fan hack and not indicative of a unique official release.

 # Building from source